tasket/Qubes-vpn-support/README.md

 ### New in this version, v1.4 beta2
   * Qubes 4.0 support (firewall)
   * Anti-leak for IPv6
-  * Add DNS requests redirected to VPN DNS
+  * All DNS requests redirected to VPN DNS

 ### New in prior version, v1.3 beta
   * Simple install script; No file editing